 All our surveys comply with CIRIA Guidelines

-Andover Business Park on the site of the WW1 Andover Airfield
+Andover Business Park on the site of the WWI Andover Airfield

-SUMO carried out a magnetometer survey over an area of some 50ha on an old airfield.
-The survey revealed several prehistoric ring ditches and a marked cluster of magnetic debris covering a circular area of some 200m diameter.
+SUMO carried out a magnetometer survey over an area of 50ha on an old airfield.
+The survey revealed several prehistoric ring ditches and a marked cluster of magnetic debris covering a circular area of a 200m diameter.
 Upon investigation this proved to be numerous small RFC ordnance which the RAF bomb disposal squad investigation proved were practice devices and not armed.
 All the devices that were discovered were removed and disposed of.
-It is likely that the ordnance were being used for practicing bombing raids on enemy trenches.
+It is likely that the ordnance were being used for practicing bombing raids on enemy trenches during WWI.